arnemart/furious.ly/Readme.md

 - `colormutationanount`: Maximum size of color component mutation.
 Default: 90 (color components are 0-255)
 - `positionmutationrate`: How often position mutations should occur.
 Default: 0.1
 - `positionmutationamount`: Maximum size of position component mutation.
 Default: 30
+- `followcursor`: How much the pixels should tend toward the cursor.
+Default: 0
 - `bw`: Set to `true` to render all non-mutated pixels in black and white.
 Default: false

 Examples: